 SFP+ vs. RJ45

-BASE-T (or BaseT) is the standard port type for data communication and refers to the 8-position 8-contact (8P8C) wiring method used inside a network cable and in its connectors at both ends.
+BASE-T (or BaseT) is the standard port type for data communication and refers to the 8-position, 8-contact (8P8C) wiring method used in copper network cables and their connectors at both ends.

-This type is known by the misnomer “Registered Jack 45” or RJ45, which is more commonly used.
+This type is known by the misnomer “Registered Jack 45” (RJ45), which is more commonly used.
+For decades, RJ45 has been the go-to standard for consumer-grade and office network connectivity.

-On the other hand, the SFP, nowadays with its popular SFP+ (plus) rendition, is used for telecommunication and data communication, primarily in enterprise applications.
-SFP stands for Small Form Factor Pluggable and is the technical name for what is often referred to as Fiber Channel or Fiber.
+On the other hand, the SFP, now with its popular SFP+ (plus) variant, is used for both telecommunications and data communications, primarily in enterprise applications.
+SFP stands for Small Form Factor Pluggable and is the technical name for what is often referred to as fiber.

 Generally, you can get an adapter, called a “transceiver”, to connect a BASE-T device to an SFP or SFP+ port.
 In this case, keep in mind that a particular adapter might only work (well) with the SFP/+ port of certain hardware vendors.

-As for port grades, this applies mainly to the RJ45 port type.
-In this case, keep the following in mind:
+As for port grades, keep the following in mind:

 - A Multi-Gig port can handle all lower grades.
 So a 5Gbps port can work as 2.5Gbps, Gigabit, or even Fast Ethernet (100Mbps), depending on the device it hosts.

-- It never hurts to use the highest port grade (currently 10Gbps).
+- It never hurts to get a switch of the highest port grade (currently 10Gbps).
 However, in most cases, 2.5Gbps is enough.

-- On a switch with ports of multiple grades, it’s best to use its fastest port as the uplink.
+- On a switch with multiple port grades, it’s best to use the fastest port as the uplink.

 Networking switch buying tip #3: Unmanaged vs. managed vs. PoE

 Finally, for most networks, adding an unmanaged switch is the easiest option, as it’s literally plug-and-play.
-However, in case a managed switch doesn’t cost significantly more, it’s fine to get one, too, as you can always use it in the unmanaged mode, which is generally the factory default setting of a managed switch.
+However, if a managed switch doesn’t cost significantly more, it’s fine to get one since you can always use it in unmanaged mode, which is generally the factory default setting for most consumer-grade managed switches.

 As for PoE (Power over Ethernet), you only need it when you have PoE devices, such as IP cameras, access points, or phones.
 However, all PoE switches can work as non-PoE ones, but not vice versa.
 That said, it never hurts to get a PoE switch if cost is not an issue.

-Within PoE, it’s best to get a switch with the highest PoE power output (PoE++) since it can support more devices simultaneously.
+Within PoE, it’s best to get a switch with the highest PoE power output (PoE++) to support more devices simultaneously.

 Extra tip: Get hardware from the same vendor when applicable